Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 ## Co-Creation and Learning to Play Together

-It is not yet possible to convey all that I have in mind, so we must collaborate and cooperate with [[Trust]] as we learn and grow together.

-I therefore propose that we drop all pretenses and enter a sacred environment of [[Continuous Learning And Improvement]], leading towards long term right relationship as [[Citizens]] of the [[New World]] we are co-creating.
+[[We Do Not Know]] all the details of how this will work or unfold.
+Therefore we will drop all pretenses and enter a sacred environment of Continuous Learning And Improvement, leading towards long term right relationship as Citizens of the New World we are co-creating.

 ## The Next 5 Steps